Japan's North Alps are famous for their call colors

 Matsumoto Castle / Hakuba / Karamatsu-Dake

 A steep hiking ascent brings us to the Shinto shrine at the top of Tate-yama, after which we descend to Hakuba.
-The next day a train journey brings us along the coast of the Sea of Japan to Osaka.
-Our final hike is a great ramble through Nara’s rural countryside past temples, shrines, 1,300-year-old emperor’s tombs, fruit stalls, and rice paddies—a great way to finish our search for the real Japan.
+The next day a train journey brings us to Kyoto.
+Our final hikes include a fascinating “urban hike” through one of Osaka’s most exclusive residential neighborhoods, heading high up among unusual rock formations and through peaceful forests, passing teahouses en route, and a great ramble through Nara’s rural countryside past temples, shrines, 1,300-year-old emperor’s tombs, fruit stalls, and rice paddies—a great way to finish our search for the real Japan.
 Depart on 13.

 For a more complete description, Download Full Detailed Itinerary